ThomasCarstens/jekyll/_posts/2018-10-25-Build-your-image-dataset-faster.md

   - deep learning
 toc: false
 toc_sticky: true
-date: 2018-10-27
+date: 2018-10-25
 ---

-If there is one thing in doing [deep learning](https://en.wikipedia.org/wiki/Deep_learning) that is cumbersome - apart from fiddling around with hyper parameters - it is to actually *get* the data to train on in the first place.
+If there is one thing cumbersome in doing [deep learning](https://en.wikipedia.org/wiki/Deep_learning) - apart from fiddling around with hyper parameters - it is to actually *get* the data to train on in the first place.
 You can download some excellent training datasets from [Kaggle](https://www.kaggle.com/datasets), but if you want to solve your own tasks you'll have to build your very own image dataset.

 {%
 include figure